ldirocco/DIAMIN/Manual.md

 # DIAMIN

 _DIAMIN_ is a specialized library of classes and functions to be used for analyzing, by means of a distributed approach, Molecular Interaction Network (_MIN_).
-Dince the size of the modern dataset is very large and the time requirements for their analysis are very strict, _DIAMIN_ proposes solutions designed to run on a distributed system  and based on the MapReduce paradigm.
 The main goal of this library is to enable efficient distributed analysis of large molecular interaction networks, both for users with programming skills  and for data analysts .
 In both cases, the user does not need any special knowledge of distributed computing to fully utilise the features provided by the library.
 Instead, it is the library provided that takes care of the various problems that arise when working in a distributed environment. _DIAMIN_ assumes as reference implementation for the MapReduce paradigm the Apache Spark framework for distributed Big Data processing.

 ## Usage
 The library runs over Apache Spark (>=2.3,https://spark.apache.org/) and requires a Java compliant virtual machine (>= 1.8).